matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr10/README.md

 * Comment : My address ETH-matr is: `0xC63b13eb2F087fC06EDd7e3c0610586BF4044732`

 ## Task 2 - Ethereum Wallet
+### (2a) Decide on an Ethereum wallet and install it on your computer or on your mobile phone.
+Write down your account seed phrase and keep it safe.
+I used Metamask as my Ethereum wallet.
 ### (2b) With the installation of your wallet you will receive a default account.
 What is this?
 Should this be kept secret?
 What are the risks of disclosing your Ethereum account?
 * A default account is typically provided when an Ethereum wallet is installed.
 An account on the Ethereum network has a wallet address and an associated private key which should be kept as a secret.
-* My wallet address can be shared safely with anyone from whom I want to receive fund.
+* My wallet address for a given account can be shared safely with anyone from whom I want to receive fund.
 * Though it is technically safe to share my wallet address with others, it may leave me as a target.

 ### (2d.i) With your wallet you can create new accounts and import accounts.
 What is the logical difference between the two operations?